NQSW - ASYE

 PE Forum

-This is to provide training, support and development for all Social Workers currently undertaking the role of a Practice Educator or in training to be a Practice Educator.
+Overview: This is to provide training, support and development for all Social Workers currently undertaking the role of a Practice Educator or in training to be a Practice Educator.
 These forum will provide training workshops, opportunities to network with other PEs and will continue to develop and enhance your knowledge, skills and understanding to support a student effectively and offer quality learning opportunities.
 You will receive a certificate to acknowledge you have completed and engaged with continuing professional development in your role as a PE.

 Onsite Supervisor Training